Falls are a common cause of hospitalisation among older people.

 How Can Focused Health Care Help?

-We provide in-home care for older people and people with disabilities.
+We provide in-home care for older people and people with disabilities across Queensland, with offices in Brisbane and Townsville.
 Led by Registered Nurses, we understand the impact falls have on older people’s health and wellbeing and we’re skilled at identifying and remedying fall hazards.
 We can recommend the right mobility aids to make your bathroom safer.
 We can also help you with personal care like showering, which reduces the risk of a fall.

 If you’d like to know more about how we can help, please contact us.